andrew-wilkes/godot-color-picker-text-button/README.md

 The label text is changed via the Text Value variable, and the Button text value is deleted/ignored.

-To confirm a color selection click outside the color picker panel.
+To confirm a color selection, click outside the color picker panel.

-To change the Button Style, uncheck the boxes in Button Custom Styles and click the reset button for the Style Script Variable.
-Then create a new StyleBox Resource.
+To reset the Button Style, uncheck the boxes in Button Custom Styles and click the reset button for the Style Script Variable.

+Drop a new StyleBox Resource into the Style Script Variable entry box to change the Button Styles.

 ## Signals